devopsbrains/devops-documents/azure_devops/pipeline/object_code_to_moveit.md

 This document contains steps on how to copy your object code (war/jar/etc.,) to MoveIT as part of the Enterprise License Agreement.

 # Options
-- **Option 1:** Copy the single object code to MoveIT as soon as the production deployment is successful.
+- **Option 1:** Copy a single object code to MoveIT as soon as the production deployment is successful.
-- **Option 2:** A separate Pipeline that copies all the object code to MoveIT.
+- **Option 2:** A separate Pipeline that copies all the object code from Nexus to MoveIT.

 ## Option 1: Copy the object code to MoveIT as part of the Production pipeline
 Use this method if you want to copy the object code to MoveIT once your prod deployment is successful.
 Also, this method requires you to modify all your pipelines to add the sftp-to-moveit YAML template so that as soon as the prod deployment is successful, it copies the object code (war/jar/etc.,) to MoveIT.